top of page

 Refer to extra reading

-• If you have been particularly struck by an academic book or essay related to the subject, it may be a good idea to write a few lines about it.
+• If you have been particularly struck by an academic book or essay related to the subject, it may be a good idea to mention this succinctly.

 • It does not need to say much, but writing a little bit about why you found it particularly interesting/surprising will give the reader an insight into how you think.